-The English Department provides an excellent intellectual environment for postgraduate study.
-The main University library is well stocked with standard texts and critical works, and the National Library of Wales, adjacent to the campus, is one of the UK’s five copyright libraries, holding one of the most extensive collections of books and manuscripts in Europe.
-As a department that values a research ethos highly, we place great emphasis on the provision of high quality teaching, supervision and facilities for our postgraduate community.
-We have dedicated a significant level of financial resources to this in terms of both studentships and other resources such as computing and office facilities.
+The English Department provides an excellent environment for postgraduate study, research, and creative work.
+The main University library is well stocked with standard texts and critical works on a very wide range of topics; and the National Library of Wales, adjacent to the campus, is one of the UK’s five copyright libraries, holding one of the most extensive collections of books and manuscripts in Europe.
+As a department that values a stimulating research ethos highly, we place great emphasis on the provision of high quality teaching, supervision and facilities for our postgraduate community.
 As a result, our postgraduate community is dynamic and thriving.
-It is very pleasing to note that our graduates secure employment in academic and various other professional fields.
+It is very pleasing to note that our graduates secure employment in teaching, academia, publishing and various other professional fields.

 This is a research-based course, 'research' in this context implying everything that is required to bring to completion a novel or substantial collection of poems, as well as to provide a critical/analytical account of the work produced.
 You will be expected, under the guidance of your supervisor, to demonstrate your skills in handling a sustained creative project, while at the same time establishing a critical framework for your writing.
 Your research will be closely supervised throughout by one or more core members of the Department’s Creative Writing staff.

 Please visit our School's Research pages for information regarding our staff, areas of interest, facilities and other information.